nwheels-io/NWheels/README.md

   - building block domains - adaptive and reusable models, logic, and conceptual UI parts for common domains, such as e-commerce, CRM, booking, accounting.

 #### Platform at your service
+  - runs on premises and on any cloud with compatible IaaS; no dependency on specific cloud vendor PaaS - no vendor lock-in
-  - communication endpoints, backend APIs, messaging, workflows, scheduled jobs, and more
+  - communication endpoints, backend APIs, messaging, workflows, rule engines, distributed cache, map/reduce, job scheduling, ...
   - elastic on-demand scalability and automatic failover
   - cloud, hybrid, and on-premise deployments
-  - no dependency on specific cloud vendor PaaS; run on any compatible IaaS - no vendor lock-in
   - pluggable automation of underlying platforms, e.g. Docker, DC/OS, cloud vendor APIs

 #### Ready DevOps/ALM toolchain